 SUN STORM: vacuum tube audio compressor.
-It's an optical compressor, but also not exactly.
+It's a feed-forward vacuum tube powered optical compressor.

 First of all, what we are looking at and talking about is a fully functioning prototype.
 The images here as of 11/30/24 are of the prototype(s) #3/4.
 I number them by the half rack, since that's how they are built.
 This represents the 3rd and 4th prototype, which introduce a pile of new features over the previous prototype.
 New to this is stereo linkage, a release control, and a whole ton of cosmetic upgrades and new circuit boards.
 New features too!
 So much is borrowed here from my past work in developing the Trinity, which is now a bust.
 That particular product is a failure because I couldn't figure out how to manufacture it in a profitable way.
 There were other factors involved, which were equally as ending...
 I lost the schematic for the power supply section in a hard drive failure.
 That power supply was something that took me several years and thousands of dollars to develop.
 It was the bees knees in my book and losing that was a major set back.
 I painstakingly recreated it for this product by looking at physical examples of the most current circuit board, examining the latest existing schematic, and doing something a bit smart for me....
 I sectioned up the power supply into different voltage sections and created a discrete circuit board for each section.
 This was critical in making sure I could find my mistakes if I made any when copying things over.
 The next step will be recombining those sections into one big power supply board.